mistweaverco/zana-registry/README.md

 </div>

 > [!IMPORTANT]
-> Package versions are updated every two hours.
+> Package versions are updated every twelve hours.
 > The updater only **updates** the monthly release.
 > It does also update the release notes if there are any changes.
 > This is to avoid spamming the registry with releases.
-> This means, there is one **release** per month,
+> This means, there is one **release** per month.
-> but it's updated every two hours.

 ## What?